 Reid’s directorial style very much favours close ups – it’s an effective way of establishing a sense of claustrophobia and tension – although he does occasionally pull the camera back.
 The most striking example of this comes after Morse and Anne leave the pub, early in the story.
-As Morse walks Anne home, Reid takes every opportunity to showcase Oxford’s impressive architecture (in a way that will become a signature hallmark of the series).
+As Morse walks Anne home, Reid takes every opportunity to showcase Oxford’s impressive architecture (in a way that will become a signature mark of the series).

-Gemma Jones is appealingly vulnerable as Anne, whilst Spencer Leigh has just the right amount of obnoxiousness as Ned Murdoch, a student who’s latched onto Anne as something of a surrogate mother.
+Gemma Jones is appealingly vulnerable as Anne, whilst Spencer Leigh has just the right amount of sneering superiority as Ned Murdoch, a student who’s latched onto Anne as something of a surrogate mother.
 Patrick Troughton, in one of his last roles, is delightfully seedy as Anne’s next door neighbour – an odd job man who gets his kicks as a peeping-tom whilst James Laurenson is perfect casting as Tony Richards.

-Indeed, The Dead of Jericho doesn’t really start to really work until Morse and Lewis are teamed up.
-To begin with Lewis is partnered with the acerbic Chief Inspector Bell (Norman Jones).
-Bell, in charge of the case, distrusts Morse, because he’s clever, but Lewis has a more open mind.
+Indeed, The Dead of Jericho doesn’t really start to work until Morse and Lewis are teamed up.
+To begin with, Lewis is partnered with the acerbic Chief Inspector Bell (Norman Jones).
+Bell, in charge of the case, distrusts Morse because he’s clever(!), but Lewis has a more open mind.
 It does appear that Morse and Lewis have never met face to face before – which makes more sense in the book as it’s explained that Bell works at another station.

-Lewis, lying in wait, nabs the villainous-looking character in a back leather jacket climbing over the wall, only to be shocked when it turns out to be Morse!
-It’s a nice comic moment, although it only reinforces that Morse shouldn’t be allowed anywhere near the case.
+Lewis, lying in wait, nabs a villainous-looking character in a back leather jacket climbing over the wall, only to be shocked when it turns out to be Morse!
+It’s a nice comic moment, although it does support the view that Morse shouldn’t be allowed anywhere near the case.
 But when Bell is promoted, Chief Superintendent Strange (the always wonderful James Grout) does indeed give Morse the case (and gives him Lewis as well).

 Anthony Minghella’s adaptation changes most of the names as well as removing a few characters (or changing them somewhat).
-Whether this helps to make the screenplay better of worse than the novel is open to debate, but it’s undeniable that around the seventy minute mark it’s impossible not to find your attention drifting.
+Whether this helps to make the screenplay better or worse than the novel is open to debate, but it’s undeniable that around the seventy minute mark it’s impossible not to find your attention drifting.
 This would always be a problem with the two hour format (more so once the series had exhausted Dexter’s novels) but it’s worth sticking with it until the end.